alonmoses/Advanced-ML-Final-Project/README.md

 1. data processing: `python src/data_processing_dreaddit.py`.
 The preprocessed data (output) should be available in data_preprocessing/saved_data_RumEval2019.
 ** Notice that this script is taking a long time to run due to the large processing of the data.
-2. Run a model: `python src/run_model.py -m {model_name}`.
+2. Run a model: `python src/run_model.py -m {model_name} -d stress_detection`.
 You need to provide the script the name of the model you want to run.
 Valid options are:
     - lr - the baseline logistic regression model as the anchor paper
     - bert - BERT model